mith2021/ExpenseTracker/README.md

 # ExpenseTracker
-Simple expense tracker I made to run in the command line https://roadmap.sh/projects/expense-tracker
+I created a simple expense tracker to run in the terminal. https://roadmap.sh/projects/expense-tracker